GuavTek/M2IDI_CV16_HW/README.md

+This eurorack module has 16 general purpose outputs which can be used for: CV, gates, envelopes, LFOs+++.
 View this project on [CADLAB.io](https://cadlab.io/project/25235) to see renders of schematics and PCBs, as well as current issues.

 <h2> A part of the M2IDI prototypes </h2>